sttp/Specification/README.md

 ### Specification Source

 The specification source documentation on this site is separated into multiple files where each section is its own markdown file in the [Sections](Sections) folder.
-Navigation into the source documentation starts at the table of contents which is the default README of the `Sections` folder:
+Navigation into the source documentation starts at the table of contents which is the default README of the `Sections` folder.
+See [Site Design](CONTRIBUTING.md#site-design) for more details.

 ### Other Links